mendymm/pendulum-assessment/README.md

 To acutely model the pendulum the sim node has 2 main responsibilities

-The easy part.
-Calculating the pendulums location over time.
+A relatively easy job of calculating the pendulum's location over time.
 This is done with some pure maths.

-The fun part.
-Reacting to outside change, and talking to the outside world
+A more complex job, sending and receiving outside state.

 1. Allowing the UI (through the gateway) to configure the angel, mass, length, anchor position, wind, and gravity.
 2. Keeping an up to date view of all other neighbors, allowing the sim to detect collisions
 3. Each time the pendulums location changes notifying the gateway about it

-The approach I decided to take is to model the simulation node as a state machine, which lets me reason about the simulation as a pure function which I can easily test, it looks something like this
+The approach I decided to take is to model the simulation as a state machine, which lets me reason about the simulation as a pure function which I can easily test.
+The function looks something like this.

 ```ts
 type Outcome =